pouchdb/pouchdb/docs/getting-started.md

   });
 });

-// Show the current list of todos by reading them from the database function showTodos() {
+// We have to create a new todo document and enter it in the database function addTodo(text) {
 {% endhighlight %}

 So every time an update happens to the database, we redraw the UI to show the new data.
 The `continuous` flag means this function will continue to run indefinitely.
 Now try entering a new todo and it should appear immediately.